larsskaret/DataTalksClub_Data-Engineering/README.md

-This repo contains files for the Data Engineering Zoomcamp by DataTalks.Club.
+Notes and homework for the Data Engineering Zoomcamp